mbarbosa30/BoostYield/replit.md

 The frontend is a React SPA built with TypeScript, utilizing Wouter for routing and TanStack React Query for server state management.
 UI components are built with Shadcn/ui on Radix UI primitives, styled with Tailwind CSS, following a "New York" design system.
 It supports dual light/dark themes and distinct component variants for "Safe" and "Degen" modes.
 The design emphasizes a mobile-first, banking app-like simplicity with a "3 screens max" philosophy and robust accessibility.
 Key patterns include compound components, controlled components, and `data-testid` for E2E testing.
 Currency flexibility supports USD, ARS, NGN, and BRL.

+**Dual-Token Support:** The application supports both cUSD and native USDC on Celo through a unified `TokenContext` that provides runtime token switching.
+Token configuration is centralized in `TOKEN_CONFIGS` mapping (in `BoostVaultABI.ts`), with each token specifying its address, decimals, and corresponding vault address.
+The `TokenSelector` component allows users to toggle between tokens across all pages (/simple, /degen, /mini), with all vault operations (deposit, withdraw, APY fetching, balance checking) dynamically adapting to the selected token.

 ### Backend Architecture

 The backend is an Express.js REST API running on Node.js.
 It uses Vite middleware for development (HMR, SSR) and serves static files in production.
 Routes are centralized with an `/api` prefix.
 An abstract `IStorage` interface allows flexible data storage, currently implemented with in-memory `MemStorage` but designed for PostgreSQL with Drizzle ORM.
 API design prioritizes storage abstraction, raw body preservation for webhooks, and credential-based requests for session management.